BadFish-HSrui/FPSLocker-Warehouse/FORMAT.md

 # Expressions

-For expressions evaluation is used TinyExpr library.
-It supports various math C functions with addition to FPSLocker that includes globals and one additional function.
+TinyExpr library is used for expressions evaluation.
+It supports various math C functions, additionally FPSLocker includes globals and one more function.

 Additional function:
 - `TruncDec([Value], [Dec])` - This function removes decimals from "Value".
 With "Dec" we can control how many decimals we will leave.
 For example if we write `TruncDec(FRAMETIME_TARGET, 2)` it will result in `33.33` when 30 FPS is chosen.